Guided Tours in Lapland:

 Single-activity tours focus on one experience at a time.

-Husky safari, Reindeer tour, snowmobile safari or a northern lights hunting.
+Husky safari, Reindeer tour, snowmobile safari, a northern lights hunting etc.

 In the past, it was sometimes possible to get a rough idea of group size by checking how many participants you could book at once.
 Today this is less reliable.
 Larger tour operators often set booking limits that do not reflect the actual group size on the day of the tour.